py-vcon/py-vcon/py_vcon_server/README.md

 You can find [instructions on getting third party API keys here](../README.md#third-party-api-keys).

 The network interface and port, upon which the vCon server Admin and vCon RESTful APIs, are exposed is configured with the REST_URL environment variable.

+We run unit tests on Python 3.8, 3.9 and 3.10.
+Other Python platforms are untested.

 ### Run py_vcon_server Package
 If you are running the vCon server directly from the package, setup your environment like the following: